How to Monitor Twitter Accounts for New Tweets in Real-Time

 for tweet in all_tweets:

-print(f"[{tweet['created_at']}] {tweet['text']}")
+print(f"[{tweet['createdAt']}] {tweet['text']}")

 # Here you could send notifications, save to database, etc.